Past Disaster Case Management Programs

 The DCM program was a successful program even though we had to weather earthquakes and the COVID-19 crisis.
 Our special partnership with The Salvation Army and local municipalities helped to promote and help many families that were in need of assistance.

-If you should need assistance, please contact Anthony Pluchino, Chief Programs Officer, at Apluchino@svdpdisaster.org or at (202) 924-6199.
+If you should need assistance, please contact Anthony Pluchino, Chief IT, Securtiy, and Compliance Officer, at Apluchino@svdpdisaster.org or at (202) 924-6199.

 March 2016 Louisiana Floods Disaster Case Management Program